Plumbing Standard Revisions Tighten Lead Leaching Criteria in Drinking Water

-NSF/ANSI 372: Drinking Water System Components — Lead Content verifies the lead content of drinking water products meets levels determined by the Safe Drinking Water Act.
-Products certified to NSF/ANSI 372 demonstrate compliance with lead content requirements only, while products certified to NSF/ANSI 61 Annex G demonstrate compliance with both lead content and lead leaching requirements.
+NSF/ANSI/CAN 372: Drinking Water System Components — Lead Content verifies the lead content of drinking water products meets levels determined by the Safe Drinking Water Act.
+Products certified to NSF/ANSI/CAN 372 demonstrate compliance with lead content requirements only, while products certified to NSF/ANSI 61 Annex G demonstrate compliance with both lead content and lead leaching requirements.

 NSF/ANSI 14 sets minimum physical, performance, health effects, quality assurance, marking and recordkeeping requirements for plastic piping components and related materials.
 NSF/ANSI 14 establishes product testing, long-term strength and quality control requirements that are key to ensuring product performance in the field.